 The study revealed that building code adoption and enforcement was inconsistent throughout the state and those local codes thought to be the strongest proved inadequate when tested by major hurricane events.
 The consequences of the building codes system failure were devastation to lives and economies and a statewide property insurance crisis.
 The response was a reform of the state building construction regulatory system that placed emphasis on uniformity and accountability.

 The 1998 Florida Legislature amended Chapter 553, Florida Statutes, and Building Construction Standards, to create a single state building code that is enforced by local governments.
 As of March 1, 2002, the Florida Building Code supersedes all local building codes.
-The Florida Building Code was developed and maintained by the Florida Building Commission.
+The Florida Building Code was developed and is maintained by the Florida Building Commission.
 It is updated every three years and may be amended annually to incorporate interpretations and clarifications.